CHR. Did you meet with no other assault as you came?

 good, of them that are good, by becoming

-good himself; so then here is a good wife,
+good himself; so

 and good customers, and good gain, and all